-It had taken a while but at long last I remembered why I love walking in late winter/early spring.
+It had taken a while but today I remembered why I love walking in late winter/early spring.
+For days like today.

-I stepped outside to take some deep breaths, to grin and whirl about a bit.
-Then, after a hearty breakfast and bidding Matt, the manager, a fond farewell, I hoisted my rucksack and walked though a quiet and deserted Keld.
+I stepped outside to take some deep breaths, grin and whirl about a bit.
+After a week of almost unbroken cloud, this was glorious.
+Then, after a hearty breakfast and bidding Matt, the manager, a fond farewell, I hoisted my rucksack and walked down though a quiet and deserted Keld.

-None of the 18 souls (or dogs) were about as I passed through the village and I found it difficult to imagine that during the 1800’s (at the height of lead-mining in Swaledale) Keld’s population was 6000.
-(You’ll want to make a note that ‘Keld’ comes from the Viking word for a spring – Kelda).
+None of the 18 other souls (or dogs) were about as I passed through the village.
+I found it difficult to imagine that during the 1800’s (at the height of lead-mining in Swaledale) Keld’s population was a huge six thousand.

-Beyond the last house, the C2C briefly joins the Pennine Way, before striking off eastward along the Swale.
+Beyond the last house of the village, the C2C joins briefly with the Pennine Way for a few yards, before striking off eastward along the Swale.
+The PW heads north.